Develop personal awareness and strategies for your physical and mental health during the transition to college and

-The Baccalaureate Core Fitness requirement for students to graduate Oregon State University consists of two components: A Lifetime Fitness for Health course (HHS 231) and a Physical Activity Course (PAC) of their choice.
-HHS 231 has traditionally served as a lecture course (2 credits), providing essential skills and strategies to promote lifelong health and wellness.
+The Baccalaureate Core fitness requirement for students to graduate from Oregon State University consists of two components: A Lifetime Fitness for Health course (HHS 231) and a Physical Activity Course (PAC) of their choice.
+HHS 231 serves as a lecture course (2 credits), providing essential skills and strategies to promote lifelong health and well-being.

-HHS 231 provides up-to-date and relevant health and wellness information, as well as practical strategies to implement positive behavior change in physical activity, nutrition and stress management throughout college and across the lifespan.
+HHS 231 provides up-to-date and relevant health and wellness information, as well as practical strategies to implement positive behavior change in physical activity, nutrition, mental health,and stress management throughout college and across the lifespan.